-Examples o f good practice Examples of poor practice • Using robust risk assessment systems and controls appropriate to the nature, scale and complexities of the bank's business. • Allocating higher risk countries with low risk scores to avoid having to conduct EDD. • Considering the money- laundering risk presented by customers, taking into account a variety of factors including, but not limited to, company structures; political connections; country risk; the customer's reputation; source of wealth/funds; expected account activity; sector risk; • MLROs who are too stretched or under resourced to carry out their function appropriately.

-and involvement in public contracts. • Risk assessment policies which reflect the bank's risk assessment procedures and risk appetite. • Failing to risk assess customers until shortly before an FCA FCA visit. • Clear understanding and awareness of risk assessment policies, procedures, systems and controls among relevant staff. • Allowing RMs to override customer risk scores without sufficient evidence to support their decision. • Quality assurance work to ensure risk assessment policies, procedures, systems and controls are working effectively in practice. • Inappropriate customer classification systems which make it almost impossible for a customer to be classified as high risk. • Appropriately-weighted scores for risk factors which feed in to the overall customer risk assessment. • A clear audit trail to show why customers are rated as high, medium or low risk.
+- Using robust risk assessment systems and controls appropriate to the nature, scale and complexities of the bank's business. - laundering risk presented by customers, taking into account a variety of factors including, but not limited to, company structures; political connections; country risk; the customer's reputation; source of wealth/funds; expected account activity; sector risk; and involvement in public contracts. - Risk assessment policies which reflect the bank's risk assessment procedures and risk appetite. - Clear understanding and awareness of risk assessment policies, procedures, systems and controls among relevant staff. - Quality assurance work to ensure risk assessment policies, procedures, systems and controls are working effectively in practice. - Appropriately-weighted scores for risk factors which feed in to the overall customer risk assessment. - A clear audit trail to show why customers are rated as high, medium or low risk.